Ahmedouu/Helia-API2/README.md

 # Questions

-is there a way to get mDNS to advertise the server ip so we the process becomes more automated ?
+is there a way to get mDNS to advertise the server ip so the process becomes more automated ?